zandbelt/php-pingfed-metadata/README.md

 ## Tips & Tricks

-- you need to enable the Connection Management SOAP API in the section `Main -> Application Authentication -> Connection Management` and make sure that you put in a username/password that matches the one configured at the top of the script
+- you need to enable the Connection Management SOAP API in the section `Server Configuration -> Application Authentication -> Connection Management` and make sure that you put in a username/password that matches the one configured at the top of the script

+- make sure you've enabled the required protocol support in the Server Settings, e.g. if you want to create/manage SAML 1.1 connections, be sure to enable that role under `Server Configuration -> Server Settings -> Roles & Protocols`.

-- for a large number of connections you'd want to disable "automatic connection validation" in the section `Server Settings -> System Options`
+- for a large number of connections you'd want to disable "automatic connection validation" in the section `Server Configuration -> Server Settings -> System Options`

 - for a large number of connections you need to patch the Jetty configuration to avoid the error `Form too many keys` by adding the following two entries to `pingfederate/etc/jetty-admin.xml`